 Any person or group that is part of the university community (except individuals associated with the Counseling Center) is eligible for these awards.
 Preference will be given to students or a student group.

-2017 nominations are now being accepted.
+2017 nominations are now being accepted and are due by April 21.
 To nominate an individual or group, please comlete this form.
 The recipients of these awards will be selected from submitted nominations.
 Recommendations for this award will be made by the Counseling Center Robert P. Larsen Awards Committee and submitted to the Director of the Counseling Center for final approval.

 Each winner receives a plaque and cash award.
 Recipients will also be honored on a permanent plaque located in the Counseling Center lobby at the Fred H. Turner Student Services Building.
 The award is named in honor of Robert P. Larsen, who was a staff member at the Center for more than fifty years.